skolbin-ssi/AZ-203-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-203_02_lab_ak.md

 1. Close the currently running **Windows PowerShell** command prompt application.

-### Exercise 1: Build a back-end API by using Azure Storage and API Apps
+### Exercise 1: Build a back-end API by using Azure Storage and Web apps

 #### Task 1: Open the Azure portal